The Excel CONCATENATE Function

 Concatenate Function Examples

-The Concatenate function is used in column D of the following example spreadsheet, to join together the text strings in columns A-C.
+The Concatenate function is used in column C of the following example spreadsheet, to join together the text strings in columns A and B.

-- Spaces have been added to separate the different fields.
-For example, in cell D2, a space (encased in quotes) has been used to separate the forename and surname.
+- A space has been added to the formula to separate the forename and surname.

-- In cell D3, the Text function has been used to convert the date value in cell C3 into a string, using the date format "mm/dd/yy".
+- The Excel Text function has been used to convert the date value in cell C2 into a string, using the date format "mm/dd/yy".
 If the date was not converted in this way, the date part of the returned string would be displayed as the date's underlying value, which is the number 31810.
 This is explained further in the 'Trouble Shooting' section below.

 For further information and examples of the Excel Concatenate function, see the Microsoft Office website.